gem5bootcamp/lps2024/README.md

 * A RISCV64 and an AARCH64 GNU cross-compiler:
   * RISCV64 GNU cross-compiler found in `/opt/cross-compiler/riscv64-linux/`.
   * AARCH64 GNU cross-compiler found in `/opt/cross-compiler/aarch64-linux/`.
+* ROCm development environment 6.1.2 (note, this is why the container is based on 22.04 instead of 24.04)

 ## Beginners' example